Claude Code · constitutional baseline

 Will it commit to my repo without me knowing?

-/grant-commit within the last five minutes; without a fresh consent token at .claude/state/commit_consent, the git_commit_guard hook blocks the git commit Bash call.
+/grant-commit within the last fifteen minutes; without a fresh consent token at .claude/state/commit_consent, the git_commit_guard hook blocks the git commit Bash call.
 The consent marker is written on UserPromptSubmit, outside Claude's tool boundary.
 Claude cannot forge it.What if I want Claude to do something the baseline forbids?

 seed.md §4.1 plus the corresponding edit to .claude/settings.json.
 The disable is constitutional, not silent.
 The audit (audit-baseline) will catch a settings.json that does not match the seed declaration.Does it work without git?